Vyral/jessie-walters-recruiting/_posts/2020-04-29-what-do-you-do-if-a-seller-tells-you-they-dont-want-to-sell.md

 <center><em>If a seller tells you they don&rsquo;t want to sell because of the COVID-19 pandemic, here&rsquo;s what to do.</em></center>

 <br>If a seller tells you they don’t want to sell because of the COVID-19 pandemic, there are a few steps you need to take to reassure them that there’s nothing to worry about.
 First, **you must have a COVID-19 plan in place** and tell them a story illustrating specifically how this plan works.
-For example, I recently sold a home for a client who had zero exposure to any buyers, and we handled the entire transaction virtually—all because of the plan my team and I have in place.
+For example, I recently sold a home for a client who had zero exposure to any buyers because we handled the entire transaction virtually—all part of the plan my team and I have in place.

 {% include full-post-cta.html %}